GerbenAaltink/rtutor/README.md

 # Rtutor

 Rtutor is an application written in python to train yourself to use vim fast way and to learn over 60 shortcuts!
 Features:
- - question answered right / wrong statitiscs
+ - display question answered right / wrong statitiscs.
- - avg time spend to answer a question
+ - display avg time spend to answer a question.
- - questions with random values.
-The questions are randomized.
-Often it asks you to do smth x times and sometimes y times.
+ - Questions with random values and are thus randomized.
- - repeat question on random moment if you answered it wrong
+ - repeat question on random moment if you answered it wrong.

 ## Usage
 ```